vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 ## Doc-level Proposal

 To convert an incoming event into multiple events, the `explode` transform can be used.
-This transform takes a VRL script where it expects the last expression to return an array.
+This transform takes a VRL program where it expects the last expression to return an array.

 For example, given an input of: